Tibet Permit & Visa

 1. If you visit China for travel, and your visa type is “L”, Please email us the photo copy of your passport and China Visa 20-30 days before you arrive in China, we will set out to apply for your Tibet Permit upon we receive it.
 Please be sure that the photos are in large size and clear enough.

 2. If you visit China for business purpose, and your visa type is “F” or “Z”, please offer a business visiting certificate paper from the company or association in China you pay a visit to that can provide your accurate purpose.
-This certificate paper should include two parts: 1) Your personal information: your full name, passport number, the purchase of visit, the duration of your visit.
+This certificate paper should include two parts: 1) Your personal information: your full name, passport number, the purpose of visit, the duration of your visit.
 2) the company information, the company full name, address, telephone number, fax number.
 And this certificate paper must be stamped by this company.

 3. If you resident in China held a resident permit, please offer your working permit issued by China government or a certificate from your company to prove you are working there.
 The certificate should include 1) Your personal information: your full name, passport number, the purpose of visit, how long have you been working there, your position in this company; 2) the company information, the company full name, address, telephone number, fax number.
 And this certificate paper must be stamped by this company.